Distribution Graph

 Activity Tree

-Another way to filter is only to show your focus activities.
-To do this, you just click the Focus Activities icon.
+Another way to filter is to only show your focus activities.
+To do this you just click the Focus Activities icon.

 Target